Martin-Carlsson/Martin-Carlsson/README.md

 ## Vision
 I **believe** in human creativity; I believe that joy, self-actualization, and excitement are amongst the most essential elements of the human experience.

-I believe that the normal human state is creativity; I don't think you can make a person creative, but you can definitly stop a person from being creative.
+I believe that the normal human state is creativity; I don't think you can make a person creative, but you can definitely stop a person from being creative.

-Personally, I find joy, excitement, and creativity in my work by removing creativity stumblingblocks for other people.
+Personally, I find joy, excitement, and creativity in my work by removing creativity stumbling blocks for other people.

 In a corporate setting or in a start-up, access to reliable, clean data is time-consuming, manual labor-intensive, and terribly frustrating.